QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 This function is not concerned with the power at which the heat pump can operate for the given slice and does not decide the PLR.
 The inputs to the function are available energies (or to be supplied for the heat output), temperatures and the PLR.
 They are specific to the slice in question.

 #### Part load operation and optimisation of PLR
 Given the slicing algorithm and the function `energies_for_one_slice` as described above, it is then the question of how much power is available for each slice and at which PLR each slice is performed.
-The minimum and maximum power for each slice depends only temperatures, however the PLR does affect the COP.
+The minimum and maximum power for each slice depends only on temperatures, however the PLR does affect the COP.

 As a first pass the slicing algorithm is run with full power for each slice and the calculation stops when the power fraction concerning the energy sums over all slices reaches the maximum power fraction.
 Usually this is `1.0`, however this might be limited by [control modules](resie_operation_control.md#control-modules).
 Because the maximum power of each slices varies, so does how much time each slice takes to produce the calculated amount of energy of that slice.